An Illustrated History

-An Illustrated History is the second North American album release by Japanese pop group Puffy AmiYumi, released on May 21, 2002.
+An Illustrated History is the second North American album released by Japanese pop group Puffy AmiYumi.
+It was released on May 21, 2002.
 (See 2002 in music).

-The album contains a compilation of Puffy's hits in Japan from their debut ('Asia no Junshin', albeit in English lyrics) up to the time then (most likely the whole inclusion of the Atarashii Hibi single, without the karaoke song).
+The album consists of a compilation of Puffy's greatest hits in Japan since their debut, albeit in English lyrics.
+At least one song from each of Puffy's pre-2022 Japanese album releases were included, with the exception of solosolo.
+Notably, it included the whole of the Atarashii Hibi single, but without the karaoke song.

-At least 1 song from each of Puffy's earlier Japanese album releases before 2002 were included with the exception of solosolo.

-There is also a bonus video of 'Boogie-Woogie No.5' able to be viewed on a QuickTime Player when inserted into a computer.
+There is also a bonus movie of 'Boogie-Woogie No.5' able to be seen on a QuickTime Player when placed into a computer.